PowerDMARC

 “?”
 “Neutral”

 How do these matter?
-Well in a situation where your email does fail SPF, you can choose how stringently you want receivers to handle it.
-You may specify a qualifier to “pass” messages that fail SPF check (deliver them), “Fail” delivery, or take a “Neutral” standpoint (do nothing).
+Well in a situation where your email is rejected, you can choose how stringently you want receivers to handle it.
+You may specify a qualifier to “pass” messages that have received an SPF “Fail” delivery, or take a “Neutral” standpoint (do nothing).

 1. SPF None Result Returned

-In the first case scenario,- if the receiving email server performs a DNS lookup and is unable to find the domain name in the DNS, a none result is returned.
+In the first case scenario, if the receiving email server performs a DNS lookup and is unable to find the domain name in the DNS, a none result is returned.
 None is also returned in case no SPF record is found in the sender’s DNS, which implies that the sender doesn’t have SPF authentication configured for this domain.
-In this case, SPF authentication for your emails fails.
+In this case, SPF authentication for your emails fails, which is denoted by “-all”.

 Generate your error-free SPF record now with our free SPF record generator tool to avoid this.